i386x/seccomp/dast/README.md

    repository into it
 1. create a Python virtual environment and install RapiDAST runtime dependencies inside it
-1. spawn containers with Trustify infrastructure and services
+1. spawn the container with Trustify service
-   * this may also (re)build the container with `trustd`
+   * this may also build the custom container image with `trustd`
    * environment variables that can be used to customize this step:
      * `TRUSTIFICATION_REGISTRY` - the container registry with Trustify images
        (default: `ghcr.io/trustification`)
      * `TRUSTD_IMAGE` - the name of the Trustify image (default: `trustd`)
      * `TRUSTD_VERSION` - the tag/version of the Trustify image (default:
        `latest`)
+     * `TRUSTD_VERSION_DAST` - the tag/version used to tag the customized
+       `TRUSTD_IMAGE` (default: `dast`)
-1. run RapiDAST on exposed APIs of Trustify services
+1. run RapiDAST on exposed APIs of the Trustify service
-1. stop all containers
+1. stop the container

 Then you can run